robertovicario/Login-Page-Abstract/README.md

 ## Overview

-This project showcases a login page with a modern, abstract design.
+A login page with a modern, abstract design.
 The page features a sleek, dark theme with geometric shapes and patterns that create a visually engaging user interface.

 > [!NOTE]
 >